NotKieranF/cos420-project/README.md

   Mostly a collective brainstorming effort to incept the idea of the game and get some preliminary stuff pushed.

   Deliverable 1:
-  Updates to documents uploaded in deliverable 0, a start to the project itself, addition of the spring backlog, addition of SRS document.
+  Updates to documents uploaded in deliverable 0, a start to the project itself, addition of the sprint backlog, addition of SRS document.

 Contributers:
 Mariia Maksymenko,
-Kieren Firkin,
+Kieran Firkin,
 Caleb Thurston,
 Arius Ahmad, &
 Liam Cringle